The Best RV Leveling Jacks

 These jacks have plenty of great features, such as the wide bow-tie bases which make it easier to level and stabilize your RV, even on softer surfaces.
 The jacks can also extend up to a maximum of 24", with a height of 4" when retracted.

-The two jacks require manual adjusting using the crank handle provided, however, this process can be assisted using a power drill thanks to the ¾" hex magnetic socket included.
+The two jacks require manual adjusting using the crank handle provided, but you can make life easier by using a power drill thanks to the ¾" hex magnetic socket included.

-This set of two jacks has lots to offer, the main feature being the wide bow-tie bases.
+This set of two leveling jacks for RV has lots to offer, the main feature being the wide bow-tie bases.
 These add extra support and help with leveling your RV, even if it is not on a harder surface such as concrete.

 The jacks require you to self adjust the height by the use of a crank handle which may become tiresome.
 Thankfully, they come with an attachment that allows a power drill to be used to make the job easier.
 The only major disadvantage is that each jack can only hold up to 5,000 lbs which is only useful if you have a smaller RV or trailer.